Frequently Asked Questions

 What unique options do you have for dining that are group-friendly?

 ANSWER: We have several options that appeal to groups.
 Our options range from contemporary southern fare in a restored early 20th-century house to mouthwatering North Carolina BBQ at a local favorite for over three decades.
 We even have an option to have a catered meal at a National Register of Historic Places.
-Contact our Tourism Sales Manager and she can help you with contacts and finding the right fit for your group.

 What kind of festivals do you have and when?